idodov/bidi/README.md

-# Clear Display of RTL Languages on LED Matrix
+# Clear Display of LTR & RTL Languages on LED Matrix
-This script ensures correct text display on LED matrices, regardless of language, using the bidirectional algorithm and `unidecode`.
-It integrates seamlessly with AppDaemon and supports the EspHoMaTriXv2 firmware.
+This script guarantees accurate text display on LED matrixes, irrespective of the language, by utilizing the bidirectional algorithm or unidecode.
+It integrates flawlessly with AppDaemon and is compatible with the EspHoMaTriXv2 firmware, as well as any other LED Matrix firmware that supports custom fonts. **It’s also useful if you simply need to employ unidecode.**

 **Key Features:**
-- Supports all languages, including RTL scripts like Arabic, Hebrew, etc.
-- Integrates `bidi` for proper bidirectional text handling.
+- Supports all languages, including RTL scripts like Arabic, Hebrew, etc. Integrates `bidi` for proper bidirectional text handling.
 - Leverages `unidecode` for special character conversion (e.g., "Björk" -> "Bjork").
 - Seamless AppDaemon integration.

 **How It Works:**
 1. Monitors the media player's title in Home Assistant.
-2. Identifies bidirectional text (RTL languages).
-3. Applies `unidecode` for special characters.
+2. Identifies bidirectional text (RTL languages) or applies `unidecode` for special characters.
-4. Converts and updates the text for LED matrix display.
+3. Converts and updates the text for LED matrix display.

 **Examples:**
 * **Bidirectional Algorithm:** "مرحبا بك" (Arabic for "Welcome") is correctly arranged for right-to-left display.
 * **Unidecode:**
   *   Beyoncé: Converted to Beyonce due to the accented "é".